 George W. Nicholson

-George W. Nicholson is Adjunct Research Fellow with the Independent Institutes Center on Law and Justice and Associate Justice for the Court of Appeal, Third District, State of California.
+George W. Nicholson is Adjunct Research Fellow with the Independent Institutes Center on Law and Justice and a retired associate justice for the Court of Appeal, Third Appellate District, State of California.
 Admitted to the California Bar in 1968, Justice Nicholson received his J.D. from Hastings College of Law at the University of California.

 He has served as Deputy District Attorney, 1968-1974, and Senior Trial Deputy District Attorney, 1974-1976, Alameda County District Attorney's Office; Executive Director, California District Attorneys Association, 1976-1979; Special Assistant Attorney General, 1979-1980, and Senior Assistant Attorney General, California Department of Justice, 1980-1983; Deputy Director, Special Projects for the Governor, Office of Planning and Research, State of California, 1983-1984; Founding Director and Chief Counsel, National School Safety Center, a partnership of Pepperdine University and the United States Departments of Justice and Education, 1984-1986; and Adjunct Professor, Graduate School of Education and Psychology, Pepperine University, 1985-1986.
-Justice Nicholson has been Judge for the Sacramento Municipal Court, appointed in 1987 and elected 1988; Judge, Superior Court, County of Sacramento, appointed in 1989; nominated to the Court of Appeal, Third District, as Associate Justice in 1990 and subsequently confirmed by the Commission on Judicial Appointments; and served as an appellate justice from 1990 to present, and elected in 1994.
+Justice Nicholson has been Judge for the Sacramento Municipal Court, appointed in 1987 and elected 1988; Judge, Superior Court, County of Sacramento, appointed in 1989; nominated to the Court of Appeal, Third Appellate District, as Associate Justice in 1990 and subsequently confirmed by the Commission on Judicial Appointments; and served as an appellate justice from 1990 until 2018, when he retired.

 He has been Statewide Co-Chair and Principal Author, Proposition 8, Victims' Bill of Rights, adopted by voters in 1982; Member, Victims of Crime Committee, American Bar Association, 1982; Member, Planning Committee, National Judicial Conference on the Rights of Victims of Crime, 1983; Chair, Court Technology Committee, Sacramento Municipal Court, 1987-1989; Member, Executive Committee, Sacramento Municipal Court, 1988; Member, Board of Trustees, Law Library, County of Sacramento, 1988-1989; Member, Commission on the Future of the California Courts, 1991-1993; Member of the Commission's Executive Committee and Chair of the Commission's Appellate Courts and Technology Committees; Member, Select Committee of Advisors, Pacific Law Journal, McGeorge School of Law, 1992-1996; Member, Forum on Justice & Public Safety in the 21st Century, 1994-1998; Master of the Bench, Anthony M. Kennedy American Inn of Court, 1995-1998; Member, Model Courtroom Planning and Design Advisory Committee, National Judicial College, 1997; and Chair, Planning Committee, Symposium on Shaping the Future of Legal Information, Bernard E. Witkin State Law Library, 1998.